camunda/infra-global-github-actions/download-center-upload/README.md

 This action uploads files to [Camunda Download center]( https://downloads.camunda.cloud/).
 This is useful when you want to upload artifacts from your workflow.

-This action is owned by Infra team.
+This action is owned by the [Infrastructure Team](https://camunda.slack.com/archives/C5AHF1D8T).

 ## Usage